lucb31/game-engine-go/README.md

 ### Harvesting
 - Add animation / effect to identify which object is being harvested
+- Add randomization in loot system / only drop wood from specific trees

 ## Priority
 - Add tutorial HUD menu